Cpl Stahr 01 Sep : 07:12

 Standards of Dress and Equipage

-All guardsmen shall be issued an identity tag upon entering the unit and shall be expected to wear that device at all regimentally sanctioned event.
+All guardsmen shall be issued an identity tag upon entering the unit and shall be expected to wear that device at all regimentally sanctioned events.

-We are wearing a facsimile of the uniform of the United States Military forces of the 1860's and we should always look as though we are cognizant of that fact.
+Remember that we are wearing a facsimile of the uniform of the United States Military forces of a bygone era and we should always look as though we are cognizant of that fact.

 The meaning of that word is “everybody looks alike”; and not just “similar”.
-Alike, in the context of the IR means “AS CLOSE TO CLONED AS WE CAN GET”.
+Alike, in the context of the Honor Guard means “AS CLOSE TO CLONED AS WE CAN GET”.
 So…bearing that thought in mind:

 THE UNIFORM FOR COLOR SQUADS SHALL BE:

-The First Corporal of the Regiment shall be in charge of the drilling of all Corporals inferior to him in rank and shall ensure that all Corporals are at least basically familiar with their rifles, and the use thereof in ceremonies.
-Upon satisfactory completion of a course of instruction by the First Corporal and, with demonstrated proficiency in the use of their arms, Corporals of the Regiment shall be authorized to place the “Crossed Flags” (issued) device onto their sleeves immediately above and centered upon their chevrons.
+The First and Second Corporals of the Regiment shall be in charge of the drilling of all Corporals inferior to them in rank and shall ensure that all Corporals are at least basically familiar with their rifles, and the use thereof in ceremonies.
+Upon satisfactory completion of a course of instruction by the First and/or Second Corporals and, with demonstrated proficiency in the use of their arms, Corporals of the Regiment shall be authorized to place the “Crossed Flags” (issued) device onto their sleeves immediately above and centered upon their chevrons.
 Drill Sergeants shall have operational control over their assigned Corporals, and shall assist the First Corporal in the training of their subordinate Corporals of the Color Guard.

-Greatcoats shall be the Regulation “Kersey Blue” and shall also bear the State of Iowa buttons (issued).
+Greatcoats shall be the Regulation “Kersey Blue” for Non-Commissioned Officers and shall also bear the State of Iowa buttons (issued).

 For clarification, and upon request, the Commander will provide you with a photograph showing the proper placement of the tab device.